naseemkullah/gcp-accountant/README.md

            |_||__
       jgs  (____))

-A tool to identify high cost resources in GCP at a granular level
+A tool to identify high-cost resources in GCP at a granular level

 ## Prerequisites